Pamela Paul: Transgender coverage criticism

 Since 2022, Paul has written multiple columns on transgender topics in the New York Times.
-These articles have been described as transphobic by some journalists and transgender activists.
+These articles have been described as transphobic by multiple journalists and transgender activists.
 On February 2, 2024, she published a 5,000-word piece entitled "Gender Dysphoric Kids Deserve Better Care", which discussed the stories of people who had received gender-affirming care in their youth and later detransitioned.

 Four days after publication of Paul's February 2 opinion, in an article entitled "The NYT’s Latest Op-Ed on Trans Kids Has Already Been Cited in an Anti-Trans Legal Brief", James Factora reported that Paul's article appeared as a source in a legal document authored by the Alliance Defending Freedom, challenging an injunction against an Idaho law making it a felony to provide gender-affirming care to children.
 Human Rights Campaign had previously stated in a press release that Paul had written "irresponsible, biased news and opinion pieces about the transgender community".

 The New York Times defended itself and Paul's opinion pieces as fact-checked according to Times standards, stating it had aimed to foster debate and open dialogue.

 After she left the Times in 2025, Andrea Long Chu writing for New York Magazine described her transgender coverage as frequently promoting "the idea that trans kids are actually a vulnerable population of mentally ill children being preyed upon by a sinister medical Establishment eager to castrate them" and described Paul as "a zealot attired as a skeptic, one who has gladly paved the way for the anti-trans right".